Mmgerm/ActiveDirectoryLab/README.md

 # Active Directory Lab Documentation

-This page documents the process of setting up an active directory lab environment with:
+This page documents the process of setting up an active directory lab environment on my Windows 11 machine with:

 - A Windows Server 2022 with Active Directory
 - A Windows 10 machine connected to Active Directory